What You Need to Know About Industrial Engineering Technologist

 Are There Job Opportunities for Industrial Engineering Technologists?

-In 2016, there was an estimated number of 76,800 jobs in the United States for Industrial Engineering Technologist.
+In the United States, there were 76,800 jobs for Industrial Engineering Technologist in 2016.
 New jobs are being produced at a rate of 5.2% which is below the national average.
 The Bureau of Labor Statistics predicts 4,000 new jobs for Industrial Engineering Technologist by 2026.
 The BLS estimates 7,100 yearly job openings in this field.

 The states with the most job growth for Industrial Engineering Technologist are Utah, Nevada, and Connecticut.
 Watch out if you plan on working in Vermont, West Virginia, or South Dakota.
 These states have the worst job growth for this type of profession.